 In September 2010, SunPower entered into an agreement to purchase preferred shares of Deca Technologies, Inc., a subsidiary of Cypress Semiconductor, that commercializes a proprietary electronic system interconnect technology.
 The investment was intended to monetize our intellectual property and capabilities in an adjacent field and potential co-development opportunities in the future.
 Pursuant to the share purchase agreement, we are entitled to certain liquidation and conversion rights of holders of such preferred shares.
 Concurrent with the purchase agreement, we also entered into a lease and facility service agreement and license agreement.
 During fiscal year 2020, in connection with an equity transaction with a third-party investor, the Company agreed to give up the liquidation and conversion rights in exchange for two transactions which increased the equity ownership to 8%, together with a cash dividend of \$2.5 million representing a return of capital.
 The cumulative upward adjustment in the investment amounted to \$1.3 million, based on observable market transactions with a third-party investor in 2020.
-As of July 2, 2023 and January 1, 2023, our total equity investment in Deca Technologies, Inc. was \$4.0 million for both periods.
+As of April 2, 2023 and January 1, 2023, our total equity investment in Deca Technologies, Inc. was \$4.0 million.

-Our share of income (losses) from equity investments accounted for under the equity method is reflected as "Equity in income (losses) of unconsolidated investees" in our Condensed Consolidated Statements of Operations.
-The carrying value of our equity investments, classified as "Other long-term assets" as of July 2, 2023 and January 1, 2023, are as follows:
+Our share of losses from equity investments accounted for under the equity method is reflected as "Equity in losses of unconsolidated investees" in our Condensed Consolidated Statements of Operations.
+The carrying value of our equity investments, classified as "Other long-term assets" as of April 2, 2023 and January 1, 2023, are as follows:

+A s of

+(In thousands) April 2, 2023 January 1, 2023

+Equity method investments \$ 2,407 \$ 3,061

+Equity investments without readily determinable fair value 4,000 4,000

+Total equity investments \$ 6,407 \$ 7,061

+Related-party transactions with Huansheng JV are as follows:

 As of

-(In thousands) ıly 2, 2023 January 1, 2023

-Equity method investments \$ 2,397 \$ 3,061

-Equity investments without readily determinable fair value 4,000 4,000

-Total equity investments \$ 6,397 \$ 7,061

-Related-party transactions with Huansheng are as follows:

-A s of

-(In thousands) July 2, 2023 January 1, 2023
+(In thousands) April 2, 2023 January 1, 2023

-Accounts payable \$ 41,786 \$ 38,452
+Accounts payable \$ 34,933 \$ 38,452

-Accrued liabilities 189 995
+Accrued liabilities 1,267 995

+Payments made to investee for products/services 10,491 33,387